lemonsterpie/LHL-midterm/README.md

 ![after](images/eval_scores_after_selection.png)

 XGBoost feature importances before hyperparameter tuning:

 ![features_before](images/feature_importances_before.png)

 XGBoost feature importances after hyperparameter tuning:

 ![features_after](images/feature_importances_after.png)

+Among all the models teseted, the XGBoost model had the best evaluation metrics.
+It has the lowest Mean Absolute Error, as well as the highest R^2 and adjusted R^2 values.
+After tuning hyperparameters, the four features that have the most effect on predicting the target are `sqft`, `encoded_city`, `baths`, and `community_security_features`

 ## Challenges and Limitations
 ### Data Processing